Effingham Community Schools Home

 This is a lot of words to describe what most people call a one percent (or one-cent) sales tax.

-The CSFT will be on the November 5, 2024 ballot.
+The CSFT is on the Nov.
+5, 2024 ballot.
 That is the same date as the presidential election.
 Turnout should be high.
 We think all voters should weigh-in on this important decision.

 ThreeStudentsOutside